jto888/FaultTree/README.md

 There is no GUI associated with this package, nor is one expected in the R environment.
 A user is expected to code scripts defining the tree as a final version.
 Minimal cutsets are not determined with this package since the tree to be built assumes this to be a final tree.
-Logic gate calculations are performed using boolean algebra and cross-multiplication of demands with unreliability values.
+Logic gate calculations are performed using boolean algebra and cross-multiplication of demands (conditional fail rates) with failed state probability values.
 Dormant component events assume exponential fail rates for calculation of fractional downtime values.

 It is possible to augment this package with the solution of Markov models, but this is a subject for further development.
-As is, the presentation of simple results is believed to be more powerful for practical purposes than seeking a more scholarly approach.
+As is, the presentation of simple results is believed to be more powerful for practical purposes than seeking a more complex approach.